-Gmelius is a platform that seamlessly connects your shared inboxes and shared labels to your preferred workspace, for example Slack.
+Gmelius is a collaboration platform that seamlessly connects your shared inboxes and shared labels to your preferred workspace with our unique 2-way integrations.

-All of our departments have their communications connected to Slack channels.
-Not just a one-way integration, but a real two-way active sync they can actually work with.
+For example, all of our departments have their communications connected to Slack channels.
+Not just a one-way integration, but a real two-way active Gmail to Slack sync they can actually work with.

 They don’t have to leave Slack to reply to emails, email notes, change statuses, and make assignments.

 You might be getting the picture on how Gmelius empowers not only you as the manager, but also your team to do their best work.